Bhuvanesh-hub07/Aqua_Volt-Smart-water-and-Energy-monitoring-and-managemaent-System/README.md

 Department of Electronics and Communication Engineering (ECE)

-### Team Roles
+### Bhuvanesh S

-- Team Leader & System Integrator
+- Project Lead & System Integrator
-- Embedded Systems Engineer
+- Embedded Systems and IoT Development

+### Aiswarya R S
-- IoT & Cloud Developer
+- IoT & Cloud Integration
-- AI & Data Analyst
+- AI/Data Analysis and Documentation

 ---

+## 🤝 Contributors

+This project was developed collaboratively as part of an innovation initiative focused on sustainable water and energy management using AI and IoT.

 ## 📷 Project Demonstration